georgeeng/Connect_4/readme.md

         }
     }
 }
 // Game.prototype.diagonal_streak1 = function(){
 // }
 ```

 //subtract yellow wants as many streaks
 //red having as few streaks as possible
 //the less streaks red has, the better yellow is doing

+Now, let's create a scoring function!
+This `getScore` function will get the score of a specific board.

+We will value higher streaks higher, and ones with open ends even higher than that.
+Yellow (streak)4 and Red (streak)4 will have a very, very high score because, that is how you win this game!

 ```js
 Game.prototype.getScore = function() {